 Presented last week during the Baselworld 2013 trade show, the new Concord Saratoga Alarm Chronograph is delivered in a slightly oversized body, which is fashioned from high-grade stainless steel with matt black PVD finish.
 Measuring 42 millimeters in diameter and less than 11 millimeters thick, while also sporting a set of relatively short lugs, the sporty watch will look good on basically any wrist even on a person who happens to have relatively narrow bones.

-The setting crown and chronograph push-pieces at 2 and 4 o’clock are clearly not as easy to manipulate as those made of rubber, but they, too, contribute greatly to the gadget’s stately posture.
+The setting crown and chronograph push-pieces at 2 and 4 o’clock are not as easy to manipulate as those made of rubber, but they, too, contribute greatly to the gadget’s stately posture.

-If you have ever seen a watch powered by Ronda 5130.B quartz movement, you will immediately notice that the dial of the timekeeper features the usual layout with a large date indicator at 12 hours, an alarm display at 6 o’clock, a chronograph counter with hour and minute hands at 9 o’clock and the usual small seconds sub-dial at 3 hours.
+If you have ever seen a watch powered by Ronda 5130.B quartz movement, you will immediately notice that the dial features the usual layout with a large date indicator at 12 hours, an alarm display at 6 o’clock, a chronograph counter with hour and minute hands at 9 o’clock and the usual small seconds sub-dial at 3 hours.

-While the layout clearly lacks even a trace of originality, Concord somehow managed to make the dial of the piece look very attractive thanks to the chosen color scheme with silver hands, Roman numerals and applied hour markers looking very contrast and, again, very expensive on the matt black background of the face.
+While the layout lacks even a trace of originality, Concord somehow managed to make the dial look more attractive thanks to the chosen color scheme with silver hands, Roman numerals and applied hour markers looking contrast and, again, expensive on the matt black background of the face.

 The setup is protected from the elements with a thick sapphire crystal that even features an antireflective coating.
 For technical reasons, the case back cover of the Saratoga Alarm Chronograph is crafted from stainless steel, which is embossed with silhouettes of horses.
 The reason for the choice of a beast is rather obvious: the watch was created to celebrate the 150th anniversary of Saratoga Race Course, a sports facility in Saratoga Springs, New York, United States.